hasarahman/manager-updates/README.md

-DISCLAIMER: Ensure that your company's IT team is okay with you using the web application [Google Tables](https://tables.area120.google.com/) so you don't run into compliance/security issues.
+DISCLAIMER: Ensure that your company's IT team approves the use of the web application [Google Tables](https://tables.area120.google.com/) so you don't run into compliance/security issues.